adamsorbie/unix_course-2020-02-14/README.md

 # Repeating command using the `for` loop

-Assuming you want to generate a copy of each of your files ending with ´.txt´.
-A
+Now we want to generate a copy of all the text files in your working directory.
+Running this

 ```
 cp *txt copy_of_*txt